 Ever wonder what happened to those nifty Social Security statements we all used to get in the mail?
 I did too.
 I received my Social Security statement in the mail in 2011, but stopped receiving it the following year.
 It turns out that the Social Security Administration (SSA) temporarily stopped sending paper statements in early 2011 before restoring them due to complaints, in a cost cutting move (to save over $70 million annually).

 To replace the paper statements, a new SSA website was launched that allows you to access your Social Security statement online.
 A Social Security account is one of the few government accounts everyone should create as there are a number of helpful benefits to doing so.

-How to Get your Social Security Statement Online (& why you Should Check it Annually)
+How to Get your Social Security Statement Online

 To retrieve your Social Security statement online, the process is pretty simple:

 - Go to the new Social Security statement website.

 - Create a login.
 You will have to answer a number of security questions to verify your identity, including some information included on your Experian credit report.

 The SSA has beefed up what is included in the statement from what was originally there.
 You can now find:

 - Estimates of the retirement and disability benefits you may receive, based on when you retire